Investor Summary

 |---|---|

-| REVG | REV Group (REVG) is a specialty vehicle manufacturer.
+| REVG | RevGroup was acquired by Terex in a stock and cash deal.
+We continue to hold shares in the combined company, Terex.
+REV Group is a specialty vehicle manufacturer.
 Most of the company's value is in its municipal business where REV Group makes fire trucks and ambulances.
-The company has been reporting significant backlog and pricing growth in concert with Pierce Manufacturing (owned by Osh Kosh (OSK), another Fund holding), their primary competitor in the fire truck business.
+The company has been reporting significant backlog and pricing growth in concert with Pierce Manufacturing, their primary competitor in the fire truck market.
 CEO Mark Skonieczny has led a significant operational restructuring, sold off the less profitable bus business, and used the proceeds to buy back stock at attractive prices. |

-| UPBD | Upbound Group (UPBD) is a sub-prime lender that employs a rent-to-own model.
-The company has two primary segments: Rent-a-Center, which focuses on furniture and appliances through physical stores; and Acima, which offers last look financing through associated retailers including electronics and tire shops.
-Sub-prime consumers have struggled this year and Upbound's operating results have ticked down.
+| UPBD | Upbound Group lends to sub-prime consumers in two primary segments: Rent-a-Center, which focuses on furniture and appliances through physical stores; and Acima, which offers last-look financing through associated retailers including electronics and tire shops.
+Sub-prime consumers are struggling but Upbound's operating results have hung in there.
 The company has been slow to de-lever after purchasing Acima in 2021 and made another incremental acquisition on Jan.
-31, when it bought Brigit, an app which charges subscription fees to access payday lending.
-UPBD stock is cheap at less than five times forward earnings. |
+31, 2025 when it bought Brigit, an app that charges subscription fees to access payday lending.
+UPBD stock is cheap at less than five times earnings.
+But we have been slow to add given the company's leverage and questions about its business model. |

 | Ticker | Put/Call | Amount Bought | Shares Bought | % Change | Weight % |